Suamere/user-groups/email-templates/conditionally-accepted.md

 *Please note that this agreement needs to signed again each year.*

-{ if approved for 36N }
+{ if Tulsa }

-### 36 Degrees North
+### Tulsa

-Additionally, we are pleased to offer space for your group to meet at [36°N](https://www.36degreesnorth.co/contact/).
+In Tulsa, we are happy to help you find space for your meetups.

+If you’re meetup overlaps with the entrepreneurship community, you may find 36°N to be a good venue partner.
+We can introduce you to their venue coordinator and help you fill out [their event rental application](https://www.36degreesnorth.co/eventrental).

+We have also partnered with Tulsa Library on a number of Techlahoma events.
+Their [meeting rooms are free to book with your library card](https://www.tulsalibrary.org/using-the-library/meeting-rooms), and we can introduce you to Central Library’s Digital Literacy Lab coordinator to help arrange your events.

 Please contact Luke Crouch (@groovecoder in Slack) for more information.

 { if approved for food/drink reimbursement }